falvarezb/smallapps/openmp/readme.md

 ## How to run

-All version take as argument the number of steps and, in addition to that, the _spmd*_ versions may take a second argument to specify the number of threads.
+All version take as argument the number of repetitions and number of steps and, in addition to that, the _spmd*_ versions may take one more  argument to specify the number of threads.

 If no argument is passed, the default values defined in the header _pi.h_ are used.